roberjo/audit-system/project/Audit System Design Document.md

 * **2.1 High-Level Architecture:** (Refer to the updated Mermaid diagram above) The system follows an event-driven architecture leveraging AWS serverless services for scalability, cost-efficiency, and maintainability.
 * **2.2 Component Details:**
   * **Wealth Management Applications (Producers):**
-    * **Technology:** Java-based applications.
+    * **Technology:** ASP.NET Core 8 applications.
-    * **Responsibility:** Generate audit events in a defined JSON format, integrate with Micro Focus Voltage for data obfuscation, and publish events to the designated SNS topic using the AWS SDK for Java.
+    * **Responsibility:** Generate audit events in a defined JSON format, integrate with Micro Focus Voltage for data obfuscation, and publish events to the designated SNS topic using the AWS SDK for .NET.
     * **Integration:** Configuration will be required in each application to specify the SNS topic ARN and Voltage endpoint.
   * **SNS Topic (Audit Events):**
     * **Service:** AWS Simple Notification Service (SNS).
     * **Purpose:** Centralized point for receiving audit events from all wealth management applications.
 Decouples producers from consumers.
     * **Configuration:** Standard SNS topic configuration.
 Access policies will be defined to allow publishing from the wealth management applications.
   * **SQS Queue (Audit Event Ingestion):**
-    * **Service:** AWS Simple Queue Service (SQS) \- Standard Queue.
+    * **Service:** AWS Simple Queue Service (SQS) - Standard Queue.
     * **Purpose:** Buffering mechanism for incoming audit events, ensuring reliable delivery to the processing Lambda.
     * **Configuration:** Standard SQS queue configuration with appropriate message visibility timeout and retention period.
 A Dead-Letter Queue (DLQ) will be configured for messages that fail processing.
-  * **Lambda Function (Audit Data Processing \- Java):**
+  * **Lambda Function (Audit Data Processing - ASP.NET Core 8):**
     * **Service:** AWS Lambda.
-    * **Language:** Java.
+    * **Language:** ASP.NET Core 8.
     * **Functionality:**
       * Consume messages from the SQS queue in batches.
       * Validate the structure and basic content of each audit event.
       * Perform any necessary basic transformations (e.g., adding ingestion timestamp).
-      * Persist the processed audit event to the DynamoDB table using the AWS SDK for Java.
+      * Persist the processed audit event to the DynamoDB table using the AWS SDK for .NET.
       * Handle potential errors and send failed messages to a dedicated DLQ (if needed within the Lambda).
     * **Configuration:** Appropriate memory allocation, timeout settings, IAM role with permissions to read from the SQS queue and write to the DynamoDB table.
   * **DynamoDB Table (Audit Data Store):**
     * **Service:** Amazon DynamoDB.
     * **Mode:** On-Demand Capacity.
     * **Purpose:** Primary operational store for audit logs, providing scalable and low-latency writes.
     * **Schema:** Detailed schema definition based on the agreed-upon audit event structure.
 Partition key and sort key will be defined based on anticipated query patterns (though direct querying is not the primary use case).
     * **Encryption:** Configured with AWS KMS encryption at rest using an AWS-managed or customer-managed key.
     * **Streams:** DynamoDB Streams will be enabled to trigger the Snowflake ingestion Lambda on new or modified items.
-  * **Lambda Function (Snowflake Ingestion \- Python/Java):**
+  * **Lambda Function (Snowflake Ingestion - Python):**
     * **Service:** AWS Lambda.
-    * **Language:** Python or Java (to be determined based on team expertise and library availability for Snowflake interaction).
+    * **Language:** Python 3.11+.
     * **Functionality:**
       * Consume batches of records from the DynamoDB Stream.
       * Transform the DynamoDB records into a format suitable for Snowflake (e.g., CSV or JSON).
       * Compress the data (e.g., using gzip).
       * Stage the compressed data files in the designated S3 bucket.
-      * Trigger Snowpipe to load the data into the Snowflake data mart using the Snowflake Python connector or JDBC driver.
+      * Trigger Snowpipe to load the data into the Snowflake data mart using the Snowflake Python connector.
       * Handle potential errors and implement retry mechanisms.
     * **Configuration:** Appropriate memory allocation, timeout settings, IAM role with permissions to read from the DynamoDB Stream, write to the S3 bucket, and interact with Snowflake (potentially through Secrets Manager for credentials).
   * **S3 Bucket (Staging for Snowpipe):**
     * **Service:** Amazon Simple Storage Service (S3).
     * **Purpose:** Temporary storage for data files before Snowpipe ingestion.